CMSgov/ab2d-website/_pages/claims-data-details.md

           Claim ID
         </th>
         <td data-label="Description">
           The unique identification number of a single claim object “version.”
-Each change to a claim will result in a new claim object and result in the assignment of a new unique Claim ID.
+Each change to a claim will result in a new claim object with a unique Claim ID.
 Each of the related Claim IDs will share a common Claim Group ID.
-A Claim ID may have multiple claim lines.
+A Claim ID may have multiple Claim Line IDs.
         </td>
       </tr>
     </tbody>